Everything You Need to Know

 How many children are in a class?

-(SEE COVID-19 SECTION) Two to three swimmers in a class is ideal.
+The first two or three days your child will have their session one on one with me.
+As the week progresses your child may be in the water with additional children.
 It’s important to create a social environment for the kids.
 They have fun, bond with each other and learn from each other.
 On the last day or two when parents get in the pool, there are often more than 3 kids (with parents) in the pool when everyone is having fun swimming with their child.

 Will my child learn to swim?